Cities near Pompeii

 Map with the cities near Pompeii

-Naples dominates the landscape at 24 km northwest.
-This is Italy’s third-largest city, pulsing with nearly a million people who live life at full volume.
 The National Archaeological Museum holds the crown jewels excavated from Pompeii, including frescoes and mosaics that were carefully removed from the ruins for preservation.
 Beyond the museum, you’ve got the 13th-century Castel Nuovo, the Catacombs of San Gennaro, and the Sansevero Chapel with its famous Veiled Christ sculpture that looks impossibly delicate for being carved from marble.

 Nearby we have Sorrento, that sits 19-29 km away on dramatic cliffs overlooking the Bay of Naples.
 This is where tourists flock, and honestly, they’re not wrong to do so.
 Sorrento strikes that perfect balance between having everything you need (English speakers, reliable restaurants, organized tours) and maintaining enough Italian character to feel authentic.
 The town is famous for limoncello production, and you’ll see lemon groves everywhere.
 It’s also your jumping-off point for Capri, with ferries leaving every 20 minutes during high season.

-Herculaneum (Ercolano) is only 13 km from Pompeii >(between Pompeii and Naples), but it offers something completely different.
+Herculaneum (Ercolano) is only 13 km from Pompeii (between Pompeii and Naples), but it offers something completely different.
 The archaeological site here is better preserved than Pompeii because volcanic mud buried it instead of ash.

 You can see second stories of houses still intact, original wooden beams, furniture, and even preserved food.
 The House of the Deer showcases stunning frescoes, while the House of Neptune and Amphitrite is famous for its mosaics.
 The Villa of the Papyri contained 1,800 ancient scrolls.
 The site is much more intimate than Pompeii, with an original population of just 4,000 versus Pompeii’s 20,000.